 - To ease the transition from high school to college

 Yes!
-You can apply to several MLC programs, and you will be asked to rank up to three program preferences and submit the required essay(s) for each.
-Students can participate in both a residential and a non-residential learning community.
-However, you can participate in just one residential MLC program because you'll be required to live in the residence hall where that program is housed.
+You can apply to several MLC programs, and you will be asked to rank up to two program preferences and submit the required essay(s) for each.

 Refer to the How to Apply section for complete application information.